AlmasMahfooz/PowerUp-Copilot/README.md

 Copilot and  Copilot Studio

+AI Models are the brain: AI Models are specialized algorithms trained to perform specific, often isolated cognitive tasks.
+They do not have memory, do not hold conversations on their own, and cannot take direct actions
+AI Agents are the Digital Coworker:Agents are fully configured AI systems equipped with context, memory, and the ability to execute workflows and take actions on your behalf.
+Think of them as dedicated apps or "digital coworkers".

 Copilot Types:

 1. Embedded: integrated within Microsoft products i.e Excel, assist for the product so it is product focused